a trad/jazz fusion

 of a jazz band with a repertoire of contra dance music, Contrazz is a high-energy ensemble known for its driving

 rhythms and hot music.

-A band with a serious groove, this ensemble of highly skilled players includes David DiGiuseppe on accordion, Rodney Marsh on saxophone and flute, Bernie Petteway on guitar, Diane Petteway on piano and Ed Butler on drums.
+A band with a serious groove, this ensemble of highly skilled players includes David DiGiuseppe on accordion, Aaron Hill on saxophone and flute, Bernie Petteway on guitar, Diane Petteway on piano and Ed Butler on drums.

 About the Band Members:

 David has been performing professionally since 1978 as a soloist and with numerous bands.
 He is known for his fiery and emotive playing, and is equally at home performing Irish tunes in a pub, French musettes in a cabaret, contra or Cajun music for a dance, or in the intimate setting of a concert hall.
 As a singer and storyteller, DiGiuseppe also presents solo concerts to schools and family audiences.

 DiGiuseppe has released three recordings showcasing his playing of music from the Celtic, Parisian and American traditions.
 He has also published two written collections of traditional fiddle tunes arranged for accordion through Mel Bay Publications.

 Aaron Hill is a multi-instrumentalist playing saxophone, flute and clarinet.
 With a Masters Degree in Jazz Performance and Composition from North Carolina Central University, Aaron has been performing and teaching music in NC since 2007.
 He has performed and recorded in many styles, including jazz, classical, blues, reggae and traditional musics, and has shared the stage with such notable musicians as Herbie Hancock, Wayne Shorter, Branford Marsalis, Chaka Khan, Isaac Hayes, and many others.